Content Map Terms

 Note: If a person has more than one of the above medical conditions, the person may receive only the amount of the highest diet benefit for which they are eligible.

 To apply: Written confirmation must be provided by a physician, nurse practitioner or registered dietitian.
-The documentation must include the specific medical condition, the diet required, and the expected duration of need.
-This information must be sent to the client's Employment and Income Assistance Office.
+The documentation must include the specific medical condition, the diet required and the expected duration of need.
+This information must be sent to the client's Income Assistance Office.

 Clients who have a Persons with Disabilities (PWD) designation and who are receiving disability assistance may be eligible to apply for the monthly nutritional supplement.
-Clients should contact their Employment and Income Assistance Office for information and forms.
-A physician, nurse practitioner or registered dietitian must confirm in writing, all of the following:
+Clients should contact their Income Assistance Office for information and forms.
+A physician, nurse practitioner or registered dietitian must complete the application form to confirm in writing, all of the following:

 - The client has a severe medical condition causing a chronic, progressive deterioration of health, and as a result the client displays two or more of the following symptoms: